huggingface/transformers/docs/source/model_doc/tapas.rst

 ==========================================================================================

-Third, given that you've prepared your data in this TSV/CSV format (and corresponding CSV files containing the tabular data), you can then use :class:`~transformers.TapasTokenizer` to convert table-question pairs into input_ids, attention_mask, token_type_ids and so on.
-Again, based on which of the three cases you picked above, :class:`~transformers.TapasForQuestionAnswering` needs different things to be fine-tuned:
+Third, given that you've prepared your data in this TSV/CSV format (and corresponding CSV files containing the tabular data), you can then use :class:`~transformers.TapasTokenizer` to convert table-question pairs into :obj:`input_ids`, :obj:`attention_mask`, :obj:`token_type_ids` and so on.
+Again, based on which of the three cases you picked above, :class:`~transformers.TapasForQuestionAnswering` requires different inputs to be fine-tuned:

 +------------------------------------+----------------------------------------------------------------------------------------------+
 | **Task**                           | **Required inputs**                                                                          |